civboot/fngi/fngi.md

 Let's explain a few details on how the parser/compiler stays extremely minimal:

-- `fn` is an SMART function, meaning the compiler executes it instead of compiling it to the heap.
+- `fn` is an SYN function, meaning the compiler executes it instead of compiling it to the heap.
 It is a "syntax function" that expects the syntax to be structured as follows: `fn [fn-name] [inputs] -> [outputs] do [code]`
-- `(..)` is NOT an expression. `(` is simply an instant function that compiles until it encounters the token `)`.
+- `(..)` is NOT an expression. `(` is simply an NOW function that compiles until it encounters the token `)`.
 In this case, what is between them is the function body.
-- `if` is another smart "syntax function" which expects syntax of the form `if [check] do [code]`.
+- `if` is another syn "syntax function" which expects syntax of the form `if [check] do [code]`.
 It can also peek at whether the next token is `elif` or `else` then it can look like: `if [check] do [code] elif [check] do [code] ... else [code]`